Austria travel guide

 There will be no change to the rights and status of EU nationals living in the UK, nor UK nationals living in the EU, while the UK remains in the EU.

-From 1 October 2017, it’s illegal in Austria to wear in a public place any clothing or object that conceals the face and makes facial features unrecognisable.
+It’s illegal in Austria to wear in a public place any clothing or object that conceals the face and makes facial features unrecognisable.

 Immigration controls may temporarily be in place at some road and rail border crossing points with Germany, Hungary, and Slovenia.
 You should carry your passport with you when crossing the border into, or from Austria, monitor local media and check with your transport provider or the Austrian Railways (OBB) website for updates.